 Byta commissioned music journalist Shawn Reynaldo to look into three issues in the music ecosystem that we agreed needed more attention: music metadata, music storage, music sharing.

 Part I – Metadata

-Inside your Downloads folder, you come across a folder labeled “WAV.”
+Inside your downloads folder, you come across a folder labelled “WAV.”
 Inside are eight tracks.
-Maybe they have track titles, or maybe each one is simply named “TRACK 01,” “TRACK 02,” etc. You decide to listen anyways, and after a quick preview with the spacebar, you drop the files into iTunes, at which point… no additional information comes up.
+Maybe they have track titles, or maybe each one is simply named “TRACK 01,” “TRACK 02,” etc. You decide to listen anyways, and after a quick preview with the spacebar, you drop the files into iTunes, at which point… no additional information (metadata) comes up.

 “If I encode metadata into WAVs, it can get lost very easily… It’s kind of a waste of time.”Sam John – Precise Mastering

 Even in the hands of professionals, WAV files can be problematic.
 Sam John, a London-based cutting and mastering engineer who’s been running Precise Mastering since 2005, explains, “If I encode metadata into WAVs, it can get lost very easily.
 Any conversion at any stage just loses it.
 I can do it, but the next step down the road, it’s gone.
 It’s kind of a waste of time.”
 That’s why Miles Anzaldo, the Music Director at Los Angeles radio station KROQ, has to use Adobe Audition to manually enter metadata whenever a new song is added into rotation.
 The station only plays WAVs on the air, a policy that’s great for audio quality, but also gives rise to the occasional absurdity.
 “Sometimes a label will send an AIFF, and I will then have to convert it to a WAV,” he explains, noting that after the conversion, he will then have to manually re-input the song’s metadata.